hdf/clusters/README.md

 To start processing the data, navigate to https://localhost:8082/#auto (by default).

 To see, how overall processing of projects is doing, and download results, navigate to https://localhost:8082/status.
 The default user/password is marco/polo.
-(For now, can only be changed in `clusters\server\index.js`.)
+(Users can be managed in the file `clusters/server/users.json`.)

 To remotely restart the server, navigate to https://localhost:8082/restart